cursorless-dev/cursorless/README.md

   </a>
 </p>

-Cursorless is a spoken language for structural code editing, enabling developers to code at speeds not possible with a keyboard.
+Cursorless is a spoken language for structural code editing, enabling developers to code by voice at speeds not possible with a keyboard.
 Cursorless decorates every token on the screen and defines a spoken language for rapid, high-level semantic manipulation of structured text.

 Checkout the [docs](https://github.com/pokey/cursorless-talon/blob/main/docs) and [videos](https://www.youtube.com/channel/UCML02pamUSxtbwAcrUdVmXg) to learn more.
 See [cursorless-talon](https://github.com/pokey/cursorless-talon) for installation instructions.